dart-lang/language/working/0731 - horizontal inference/feature-specification.md

     V Function(U) d) => ...;
 ```

-then the resulting dependency graph looks like this:
+_then the resulting dependency graph looks like this:_

 &emsp;B &lArr; A &rArr; C &hArr; D

-(That is, there are four edges, one from A to B, one from A to C, one from C to D, and one from D to C).
+_(That is, there are four edges, one from A to B, one from A to C, one from C to D, and one from D to C)._

 #### Stage selection

 After building the dependency graph, we condense it into its strongly connected
 components (a.k.a. "dependency cycles").
 The resulting condensation is
-[guaranteed to be acyclic] (that is, the nodes in each strongly connected
+[guaranteed to be acyclic] (that is, considering the nodes of the condensed
-component depend transitively on each other and possibly on the nodes in other
+graph, the arguments in each node depend transitively on each other, and
-strongly connected components, but no cycle exists among multiple strongly
+possibly on the arguments in other nodes, but no dependency cycle exists between
-connected components).
-For the example above, C and D are condensed into a
-single strongly connected component, so the graph now looks like this:
+one node and another).

 [guaranteed to be acyclic]: https://en.wikipedia.org/wiki/Strongly_connected_component#Definitions

+_For the example above, C and D are condensed into a single node, so the graph
+now looks like this:_

-&emsp;(B) &lArr; (A) &rArr; (C &hArr; D)
+&emsp;{B} &lArr; {A} &rArr; {C, D}

-Then, for each stage of inference, we find all the strongly connected components
-with no graph edges pointing to them, and remove them from the graph.
-We repeat
-the process for successive stages, until no strongly connected components remain
-in the graph.
-The set of arguments we will recursively infer during each stage
-is the union of the arguments in all the strongly connected components removed
+Now, the nodes are grouped into stages as follows.
+Stage zero consists of the
+arguments from all nodes that have no incoming edges.
+Then, those nodes are
+removed from the graph, along with all their outgoing edges.
+For each of the
-from the graph during that stage.
+following stages, we follow the same procedure: from the graph produced by stage
+_k_, let stage _k+1_ be the set of arguments from all nodes that have no
+incoming edges, then delete those nodes and their outcoming edges to produce a
+newly reduced graph.
+We repeat this until the graph is empty.

-In this example, that means that there will be two stages.
+_In this example, that means that there will be two stages.
 The first stage will
 consist of argument A, and the second stage will consist of arguments B, C, and
-D.
+D._

+_The intuitive justification for this algorithm is that by condensing the
+dependency graph into strongly connected components, we ensure that, in the
+absence of dependency cycles, dependency arcs always go from earlier stages to
+later stages; in other words we obtain each bit of information before it is
+needed, if possible.
+In the event that it's not possible due to a dependency
+cycle, we group all arguments in the dependency cycle into the same stage, which
+reproduces the previous behavior of the Dart language._

-(Note that the invariant mentioned earlier, that non-function literals are
+_(Note that the invariant mentioned earlier, that non-function literals are
 always placed in the first stage, is guaranteed by the fact that dependency
-analysis only draws an edge from _A_ to _B_ if _A_ is a function literal.)
+analysis only draws an edge from A to B if A is a function literal.)_

-### What constitutes a function literal?
+## Additional information

+_The remaining sections are intended to give context and additional information;
+they are non-normative._

+### Differences from language version 2.18

+_The behavior of language version 2.18 may be recovered by modifying step 4
+[Type inference algorithm for
+invocations](#type-inference-algorithm-for-invocations) ("visit arguments") as
+follows: perform type inference on all invocation arguments in source order,
-The determination of whether an argument is a function literal is made
+regardless of whether they are function literal expressions, and do not do any
-syntactically.
-An argument is a function literal if it is produced by one of
-the following grammar productions (as described in the language specification):

-* _\<functionExpression\>_

-* _\<namedArgument\>_, where the _\<expression\>_ part is a function literal.

-* `(` _\<expression\>_ `)`, where the _\<expression\>_ part is a function
-  literal.
+horizontal inference.
+Today, since the feature is not yet enabled, the
+implementations behave in this way when the experiment flag `inference-update-1`
+is not enabled.
+Once the experiment flag has been enabled by default, the
+implementations will behave in this way when the Dart language version is less
+than the version number in which that flag was turned on._

 ### Why is it safe to alter the visit order?

-Note that in most cases, flow analysis depends critically on the fact that type
+_Note that in most cases, flow analysis depends critically on the fact that type
 inference visits subexpressions in the same order they are evaluated.
 For
 example, in the following code, the first argument to `f` requires a null check,
-because `int?` does not support `operator +`.
+because `int?` does not support `operator +`._

 ```dart
 void f(int i, int j) { ... }